Montessori Principles

 5) The child learns respect of self, others, the environment, and life, all as a necessary expression of developing a caring attitude toward all people and the planet.

-Developing the qualities of self-discipline and independence are essential aspects of Montessori education and we work each day to assist the children in our care to move toward those goals.
+Even from the youngest age, children experience the joy and delight of discovery.
+As they mature and develop our programs move along with them.
+Developing the qualities of agency, empathy, self-discipline, and independence are essential aspects of Montessori education and we work each day to assist the children in our care to move toward those goals.
 As Dr. Maria Montessori said: “Education is a natural process carried out by the human individual, and is acquired not by listening to words, but by experiences in the environment.”